 Carbon Fiber vs Aluminum

 The MeFOTO GlobeTrotter comes in two flavors: carbon fiber and aluminum.
 I used the carbon fiber.
 The difference comes down mainly to weight and price.
 The carbon version weights 3.7 lbs, whereas the aluminum version comes in at 4.6 lbs.
 But you pay a premium for losing that 0.9 of a pound: $209 for the aluminum version compared to $369 for the carbon fiber version.
+Carbon tripods also tend to be stiffer, with the aluminum naturally having a bit more flex in it.

 This is the first tripods I’ve seen that comes with a large variety of color trims: blue, red, green, titanium, and black.
 The colors apply to the hinges, the head, and aluminum rings of the locking mechanisms.
 It's a bit of a gimmick, but I can also see some practical uses for distinguishing your tripod from others quickly if you’re traveling with a group of photographers or if you have multiple tripods set up differently.